 The AAL_DOWNLINK_High-PHY Profile capabilities shall be reported to the application.

-Table 4-1 lists a subset of the AAL_DOWNLINK_High-PHY profile capabilities that should be reported to the application with respect the acceleration of the various channel functionality and interaction.
+Table 4-1 lists a subset of the AAL_DOWNLINK_High-PHY profile capabilities that should be reported to the application with respect to the acceleration of the various channel functionality and interaction.

-Note additional capabilities can also be reported by the AALI implementation.
+Note: additional capabilities can also be reported by the AALI implementation.

 Table 4-1 Sample AAL DOWNLINK HIGH PHY Profile Capabilities